coretao-infra/moreLLMMCP/scratchpad/design-considerations.md

 # Design Considerations for moreLLMMCP

-This document outlines the initial design considerations and architectural thoughts for the moreLLMMCP project.
+This document outlines the design philosophy and architectural decisions for the moreLLMMCP project.

 ## Project Overview
 - **Project:** moreLLMMCP
 - **Description:** An MCP Server coded in Python and implemented as Azure Functions, exposing LLM endpoints (like Azure OpenAI) intended to be consumed via GitHub Copilot Chat.

-# Design principles
+# Design Principles
+- **Always use the most recent, natively supported Azure and Terraform features.**
+- **No legacy ARM/JSON or PowerShell deployment artifacts.**
+- **All infrastructure is managed as native Terraform, with only essential resources.**
-- Do not reinvent the wheel; always check for modern, standard solutions first
+- Do not reinvent the wheel; always check for modern, standard solutions first.
-- Canonical, atomic code—zero tolerance for duplicity
+- Canonical, atomic code—zero tolerance for duplicity.
-- Maximize maintainability via separation of concerns and best practices
+- Maximize maintainability via separation of concerns and best practices.
-- Keep a per-file minimal header including version tracking (see below for format)
+- Keep a per-file minimal header including version tracking (see below for format).
-- Track project version in a central file (e.g., `morellmmcp/__init__.py`)
+- Track project version in a central file (e.g., `morellmmcp/__init__.py`).
-- Maintain a `CHANGELOG.md` for major project changes
+- Maintain a `CHANGELOG.md` for major project changes.

 ### Per-file header example (add to top of every .py file):
 ```